 I added the tiny pink ball trim as streamers to the bottom of the wreath for a Boho vibe.

-This wreath needed a hanger since it was for a bedroom wall, thus I decided to use a pink velvet ribbon.
+This wreath needed a hanger since it was for a bedroom wall, thus I decided to use a pink velvet ribbon about 12 inches long.
 It wanted to slide into the space between the split balls for that reason I glued the crisscrossed staples to the back of one split ball to hold it in position.
 I am going to make another split ball wreath with a bow.
 You can find my post about bow making in this earlier post.

 Romantic Boho Chic Bedroom Transformation

 Please join me as I DIY my daughter’s bedroom into a Romantic Boho Chic retreat.
 I promise you will love everything we are doing on a tight budget with a ton of DIY’s so join us as we get swept away into a romantic Boho room transformation.
-Have you been dreaming of a magazine-worthy home?
-But don’t know where to start?
+Have you been dreaming of a magazine-worthy home, but don’t know where to start your bedroom makeover plan?

 Grab Your Ultimate Home Transformation Step by Step Guide HERE!
 And get started now.

-That was a whirlwind of information and fun.
+That was a whirlwind of information but it was super fun too.
 I hope you found some inspiration to make your own wreath.
 I am planning my Christmas wreath ideas using split balls for a totally different look and maybe one with pom-poms.
 You can see how I make easy pom poms in this earlier post.

 Happy Spring DIY’ing,